GET IN TOUCH

 Understanding Payroll Tax Debt

-Payroll tax debt arises when an employer fails to make timely deposits of employment taxes.
+Payroll tax debt arises when an employer fails to make timely deposits of federal employment taxes.
 These taxes include federal income tax withheld from employee wages, as well as Social Security and Medicare contributions.
-The funds are collected from workers on behalf of the federal government and must be paid in full to the Internal Revenue Service and the Tennessee Department of Revenue.
+These funds are collected from workers on behalf of the federal government and must be paid in full to the Internal Revenue Service.

-• Legal consequences: Failure to pay trust fund taxes can trigger federal tax liens, demands for payment, and additional penalties or interest.
+• Legal consequences — Failure to pay trust fund taxes can trigger federal tax liens, demands for payment, and additional penalties or interest.

-• Personal liability: Under certain circumstances, owners, officers, or financial managers can be determined personally responsible through the Trust Fund Recovery Penalty.
+• Personal liability — Under certain circumstances, owners, officers, or financial managers can be determined personally responsible through the Trust Fund Recovery Penalty.

-• Financial strain: Businesses may face reduced access to credit, bank levies, and asset seizures.
+• Financial strain — Businesses may face reduced access to credit, bank levies, and asset seizures.
 Individuals may struggle to pay other expenses if wages or assets are targeted.

-1. The income tax is withheld from employees’ pay.
+• Income tax withheld from employees' pay.

 Understanding these obligations is critical because they are not optional deductions.
-They represent money that belongs to employees and the government.
+They represent money that belongs to employees and the federal government.
 When an employer does not file or pay correctly, taxpayers may face a significant tax bill that grows with interest until it is resolved.

 Trust Fund Recovery Penalty (TFRP) Explained